weaviate/weaviate-io/developers/weaviate/config-refs/schema/vector-index.md

 ## Index configuration parameters

+:::caution Beta
-:::warning The `dynamic` indexing feature added in 1.25 is currently in beta.
+Dynamic indexing was added in `v1.25` and is currently in beta.
+Please use with caution.
 :::

 Use these parameters to configure the index type and their properties.
 They can be set in the [collection configuration](../../manage-data/collections.mdx#set-vector-index-type).